epfLLM/Megatron-LLM/docs/guide/weights_conversion.md

 This script supports converting Falcon, LLaMa and LLaMa 2 weights to megatron checkpoints.
 Depending on the model to convert, the inputs might differ.

-- **Falcon**:
+- **Falcon**/**Mistral**:
   Weights are automatically retrieved from the official implementation hosted in huggingface.
-  Thus, the `--cache-dir` argument is optional, if specified it should point to the huggingface cache directory where the huggingface Falcon weights will be stored.
+  Thus, the `--cache-dir` argument is optional, if specified it should point to the huggingface cache directory where the huggingface Falcon/Mistral weights will be stored.
   You will need to specify the `--size` argument to determine which version to download (i.e. Falcon 7B or 40B).
+  Note that mistral only has 7B weights available.

 - **LLaMa**, **LLaMa 2** and **CodeLlama**:
   Converting llama weights can be done either fetching the weights hosted